johnmutuma5/WeConnect/APIBlueprint/blueprint.md

   + Attributes (object)
       - access_token: a.validuser.token (string) - The authentication token
       - msg: Logged in john_doe (string) - The success message for login
+      - id: 1000 (number) - The id of the user

 + Response 401 (application/json)
   For unsuccessful login due to invalid credentials. e.g. a wrong `password`